TejasBN28/Workshop-RTL-Design-using-Verilog-with-Sky130Tech/README.md

 We can conclude that all the logicthat does not have imact in determining the primary output of the design, all of the those logics will be eliminated.

-# 4. GLS, blocking vs nonblocking and Synthesis-Simulation mismatch
+# 4. GLS, Blocking vs Nonblocking and Synthesis-Simulation Mismatch
 ## 4.1 GLS Concepts And Flow
 ### What is GLS?
 GLS stands for gate level simulation.
 When we write the RTL code, we test it by giving it some stimulus through the testbench and check it for the desired specifications.
 Similarly, we run the netlist as the design under test (dut) with the same testbench.